Online Speech Therapy for Non-Verbal Kids: Proven Tips

 Focus Areas and Exercises in Speech Therapy for Non-Verbal Autism

-- Journaling: Children are encouraged to express their thoughts and feelings through drawing or writing in journals.
-This helps in developing their ability to express themselves and can be a stepping stone to more complex forms of communication.
+In this exercise, children express their thoughts and feelings through drawing or writing in journals.
+This helps them develop self-expression and can be a bridge to more advanced communication skills.

-- Name Games: These games are designed to help children recognize and respond to their names.
-This simple yet crucial skill is fundamental in building their understanding of self and others.
+These games are designed to help children recognize and respond to their own names, which is an important step in understanding identity and building connections with others.

 Speech Therapy Exercises for Non-Verbal Autism